Dunk Calculator UK (Vertical Jump & Reach)

 Required vertical jump

-This is the pure jumping power you need to elevate your fingers high enough to complete your chosen dunk type.
-To touch the rim, you need less vertical than completing a clean one-hand slam dunk.
+This is the jump height you need to get your hand high enough for your selected goal.
+Touching the rim requires less vertical jump than completing a clean one-hand dunk.

 Dunk gap

-If you entered your current vertical jump, the dunk gap tells you the difference between where you are now and where you need to be.
-A small gap means you should focus on technique and ball handling, while a larger gap requires dedicated strength training.
+If you entered your current vertical jump, the dunk gap shows the difference between your current jump and your target.
+A small gap may mean technique and ball control matter most, while a larger gap usually needs more strength and jump training.

 Maximum reach